-Fidelity Charitable donors are always looking for ways to make their charitable dollars go farther and make more of a difference to the causes they care about.
-Donating appreciated securities directly to Fidelity Charitable — rather than selling the assets and then donating the cash proceeds — is one of the best and easiest ways for donors to give more.
-By taking advantage of the applicable tax incentives, donors can significantly increase the amount of funds available to them for charitable giving.
+Donating long-term appreciated securities directly to charity — rather than selling the assets and donating the cash proceeds — is one of the best and easiest ways to give more.
+By taking advantage of the applicable tax incentives, you can significantly increase the amount of funds available for charitable giving.

 A charitable contribution of long-term appreciated securities — i.e. stocks, bonds and/or mutual funds that have realized significant appreciation over time — is one of the most tax-efficient of all ways to give.
-This method of giving has become increasingly popular in recent years: donations in the form of appreciated securities comprised 54 percent of all incoming assets to Fidelity Charitable in 2012.
-The two key advantages:
+This method of giving has become increasingly popular in recent years because of two key advantages:

 - Since the securities are donated rather than sold, capital gains taxes from selling the securities no longer apply.
 The more appreciation the securities have, the greater the tax savings will be.